Applying for a long-stay visa (MVV) for residents of Japan

 What is your situation?Click '+' to make your selection

 Long-stay visa for residents of this country or region

 MVV applications can only be submitted at the Netherlands embassy in Tokyo.
 The consulate-general in Osaka does not have a consular section.

 Please bring a completed MVV form, zairyu card and passport photo with you.
 Please be sure to check all the requirements for the photo here.
 Please do not bring any photo's with blue backgrounds; we can only accept white or light grey backgrounds.

-If you are submitting your passport with your application and you want it to be sent directly to you after being processed at our back office in Malaysia, please fill in this form and bring it with you when you apply in Tokyo.
+If you are submitting your passport with your application and you want it to be sent directly to you after being processed, please fill in this form and bring it with you when you apply in Tokyo.